← All AI Agents & Tool Use modules

 The core loop · hands-on · about 25 minutes.

-A tool is just a function the agent can call
+A tool is a function the agent may invoke

-A tool has a name, a description of what it does, and it takes an input and returns a result.
-A calculator tool takes "84.50 * 0.185" and returns "15.63".
-The agent's job is not to do the arithmetic — it is to recognize that this is a calculation, hand it to the calculator, and read the result back.
-That returned result is fed into the loop as the next observation, exactly like the "too high / too low" feedback from Module 1.
+A tool comprises a name, a description of its function, an input, and a returned result.
+A calculator tool accepts "84.50 * 0.185" and returns "15.63".
+The agent's responsibility is not to perform the arithmetic itself but to identify the operation as a calculation, delegate it to the calculator, and incorporate the returned value.
+The returned result enters the loop as the next observation, in the same role as the "too high / too low" feedback in Module 1.

-Pick a question.
-On the left is what a model tends to do when it just guesses the answer token by token.
-On the right, the agent instead calls the calculator tool — you will see the Action it takes, the Observation it gets back, and the final Answer it builds from that observation.
-Notice the tool's answer is exact; the guess often is not.
+Select a question.
+On the left is the typical behavior of a model that generates the answer token by token without tool use.
+On the right, the agent instead invokes the calculator tool — the Action, the Observation returned by the tool, and the final Answer constructed from that observation are all displayed.
+The tool's result is exact; the token-by-token generation is frequently not.

 This activity needs JavaScript.
 The lesson below still covers everything.

-Type any arithmetic and hand it to the calculator tool yourself.
-This is the same tool the agent calls — it understands + - * / % and parentheses.
-(It is a safe parser, not a code-runner: it can only do arithmetic.)
+Submit an arithmetic expression to the calculator tool.
+This is the same tool invoked by the agent — it supports + - * / % and parentheses.
+(The implementation is a safe expression parser, not a general code executor: it performs arithmetic only.)

 This activity needs JavaScript.